jkotra/jkotra.github.io/content/posts/eclipse-essentials.md

 * Template Proposals
 * Language Server Proposals

-you can sort the above as per your liking, generally eclipse to smart enough to suggest best match at the top without manual intervention.
+you can sort the above as per your liking, generally eclipse to smart enough to suggest the best match at the top without manual intervention.

 ---